 Hope Yaki is a food cart located near Yanchengpu Station that sells vegan takoyaki.
 Other than this location, they also go to various markets and you can see their schedule on their Facebook page.

 Takoyaki is a traditional Japanese street food that is usually made with octopus.
 Their takoyaki is delicious with a crispy shell and flavourful filling.
 You can find ingredients like corn and water chestnut inside the soft filling which creates a good mix of different textures.
 Topped with seaweed, vegan mayo and spices, this snack tastes as good as they look.

 New Danhurf is a veg burger in the North of Kaohsiung.
 They also have a vegan menu available.
 The food is good and the prices are very reasonable.

 I ordered the BBQ burger which comes with a veg beef patty, vegan cheese, hash browns, veggies and barbecue sauce.
-It’s a sizeable burger that’s also meaty and flavorful.
+It’s a sizeable burger that’s also meaty.
 Despite being one of the most expensive items on the menu (except the ones with beyond meat), the burger set only cost TW$119, which is about US$4.

 The set also comes with chewy sweet potato mochi balls and a drink.
 Both are nice, but the drink comes in a disposable cup with plastic straw.